dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 Choose whichever method you’re most comfortable with — both will work just fine!

-The ready-to-run Jupyter notebook can be downloaded following this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/master/assets/notebooks/QueryingGeoNames.ipynb){:target="_blank" rel="noopener"}.
+The **ready-to-run** Jupyter notebook can be downloaded following this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/master/assets/notebooks/QueryingGeoNames.ipynb){:target="_blank" rel="noopener"}.

-> To download the file following the above link, click on 3 dots on the upper-right corner which displays 'More file actions', then click on the Download button.
+> To download the file following the above link, click on the 3 dots on the upper-right corner which displays **'More file actions'**, then click on the **Download** button.
 ![Screenshot of the download button](/assets/images/geonames/tutorial-geonames-1.1.png)